nicholasgower/PlanetsLib/README.md

 The library provides automatic functionality to restrict cargo drops on your planet until a technology is researched.
 To implement:

-* Define a technology with name pattern: `[planet-name]-cargo-drops`
+* Define a technology with name pattern: `[planet-name]-cargo-drops`.
+    * PlanetsLib detects this technology by name.
+Players will be unable to drop cargo (excluding players and construction robots) to planets with that name before researching the technology.
-    * Use the provided helper functions:
+    * You can make use of the provided helper functions:
         * `PlanetsLib.technology_icons_planet_cargo_drops`
         * `PlanetsLib.technology_effect_cargo_drops`
     * Don't forget to add a locale key for your new technology.

-Players will be unable to drop cargo (excluding players and construction robots) to planets with that name before researching the technology.

 ### Support for moons

-* `PlanetsLib.technology_icons_moon` — Standardized icon for moon discovery technology.
+* `PlanetsLib.technology_icons_moon` — Icon to be used in moon discovery technologies.
 * `subgroup=satellites` — A new Factoriopedia row for satellites (below the planets row).

 ### Description templates